Skip to main content

 Frequently asked questions

-You can make an appointment in three ways:
+You can book an appointment in three ways:

-Starting from November 24, appointments for CT and MRI can only be made online through the Health24 mobile app or website.
+Starting from November 24, 2025, CT and MRI appointments can be scheduled online only via the Health24 mobile app or website.

-- Please do not create multiple appointments for the same examination.
-This limits availability for other patients and increases waiting times.
+1. Please do not create multiple appointments for the same examination.
+This limits booking availability for other patients and increases waiting times.

-- Appointment confirmation for CT/MRI is provided only after a phone call from our operator.
-If the patient does not answer the call three times, the appointment is automatically cancelled and the slot becomes available for other patients.
+2. Confirmation of CT/MRI appointments is provided only after a phone call from our operator.
+If the patient does not answer the call three times, the appointment is automatically canceled, and the time slot becomes available for other patients.

 The time required to obtain results depends on the type of study: